Learning-to-Defer with Expert-Conditional Advice: Related Work

-Recent work has also considered querying human feedback and feeding it to an enriched predictor rather than treating the human only as a deferred decision maker \citep{pugnana2025ask}.
-Their formulation is a binary ask/not-ask problem: a selector chooses between a standard predictor and a single feedback-augmented predictor, with no routing decision over experts.
-On the theory side, they derive an optimal thresholding rule and establish realizable-consistency guarantees, but for our purposes the key limitation is that Bayes consistency is not established.
-Our setting is richer: rather than a binary ask/not-ask gate, the learner must choose an executed \emph{expert-advice pair}, or equivalently the expert whose best advice yields the smallest conditional expected cost.
-This stronger coupling is exactly what gives rise to our negative result for separated surrogates and makes Bayes consistency the central theoretical requirement addressed in this paper.
+Recent work has also considered querying human feedback and feeding it to an enriched predictor rather than treating the human only as a deferred decision maker.
+In the binary ask/not-ask formulation of \citet{pugnana2025ask}, the learner chooses between one standard predictor and one enriched predictor; there is no routing over multiple experts and no expert-conditional advice policy.
+They prove realizable consistency for a joint LtA surrogate, while Bayes consistency is left open.
+We move from this binary ask/not-ask decision to a richer executed-pair decision space, where the learner selects both an expert and an expert-conditional advice action from multiple experts and advice sources.
+In this setting, we show that natural separated router-query surrogates can fail, and we establish both $\mathcal{H}$-consistency and Bayes consistency for an augmented surrogate over the executed expert--advice pairs.